Juzmach/html-workshop/index.md

 In HTML and CSS there is a thing called **the box model**.
 Basically in an HTML document, every element is represented as a rectangular box.
 And when you add CSS rules to your document, those rules make changes to the elements' boxes.

 # Borders

-# Back to HTML: Lists, Images and Links

 ## A good article about best practices in CSS